Lucha Libre AAA Worldwide: Formation and early years

-In 1994, AAA co-promoted the When Worlds Collide pay-per-view event with World Championship Wrestling (WCW).
+In 1994, AAA co-promoted the When Worlds Collide pay-per-view event with World Championship Wrestling (WCW), with WCW airing the event in the United States.
 The event was critically-acclaimed and is credited for popularizing lucha libre in the United States.
-Weeks after the show, Art Barr (a key member of Los Gringos Locos) died while visiting his family.
-AAA subsequentally vacated the AAA Tag Team Championships, which led to the departure of fellow stable-mates (in Los Gringos Locos) Eddie Guerrero and Madonna's Boyfriend.
-El Hijo del Santo also departed as a result of creative problems, and stars such as Fuerza Guerrera and Blue Panther soon left too when the Mexican economy began to slow down (which resulted in the company's inability to offer as much work).
-Talent such as Rey Misterio, Jr., Psicosis, La Parka, and Juventud Guerrera, would also depart to WCW in 1996, as well as Konnan's short-lived Promo Azteca promotion.
+Weeks after the show, Art Barr (a key member of AAA's Los Gringos Locos stable) died while visiting his family.
+AAA subsequently vacated the AAA/IWC World Tag Team Championship, which Barr held with Eddy Guerrero, and Barr's Los Gringos Locos stablemates Guerrero and Madonna's Boyfriend made their departures from AAA.
+In the aftermath of When Worlds Collide, El Hijo del Santo also departed the promotion as a result of creative problems.
+When the Mexican economy began to slow down due to the 1994–1995 peso crisis, AAA's ability to offer consistent work was impaired, leading to wrestlers like Fuerza Guerrera and Blue Panther departing the promotion.
+Talent such as Rey Misterio Jr., Psicosis, La Parka, and Juventud Guerrera would depart AAA in 1996 to join Konnan's short-lived TV Azteca-backed Promo Azteca before landing in the US-based Extreme Championship Wrestling and WCW promotions.